Woman standing outside of a restaurant looking at her phone.

 Your statement balance is the balance on your account as of the day your billing cycle ends.
 It includes every transaction you’ve made during that billing cycle and any unpaid balances from previous billing cycles.
 On the other hand, your current balance is the current total of all outstanding transactions and interest posted to your account.
-This includes any charges made after your last statement was generated (except for charges still pending).
+This includes any charges made after the lender generates your last statement (except for charges still pending).
 Let’s take a closer look at what sets a statement balance and current balance apart.

 What is your statement balance?

-Your statement balance appears on your monthly credit card statement, available online or by mail, depending on your paperless billing preference.
+Your statement balance is what appears on your monthly credit card statement.
 The statement balance should appear toward the top, typically under your account number and current billing cycle information.

 What is your current balance?

-While your monthly statement balance appears as a fixed number at the end of each billing cycle, the current balance on your credit card can fluctuate—primarily if you use your card for day-to-day purchases.
 Your current balance reflects any new transactions or payments posted to your credit card account since your last statement closed.
 It also includes the total unpaid charges from your previous billing cycle and the applicable interest charge for that outstanding amount.
 You can find your current balance by logging into your account online.

 When is your statement balance due?

-Your credit card issuer uses the total amount of your credit card statement balance—plus any interest and late fee, if applicable—to calculate your monthly minimum payment.
-When you receive your monthly credit card statement, you’ll find your statement balance posted with your minimum payment and due date.
 You’ll need to pay the minimum by the due date to avoid potential late payment fees.
 And you’ll have to pay off the entire statement balance to avoid an interest charge.
-If you can only pay part of your statement balance at the end of your billing cycle, paying the remaining amount by the end of your next billing cycle will help you avoid compounding interest (an interest charge that accrues on interest).
+If you can only pay part of your statement balance at the end of your billing cycle, paying the remaining amount by the end of your next billing cycle can help you avoid compounding interest (an interest charge that accrues on interest).

 Reviewing your statement balances from each previous billing cycle can also help you better understand your spending habits to choose the best credit card for you.
 If you tend to carry an outstanding balance, the best credit card may be one with a low interest rate.
 A credit card with a higher credit limit could make it easier to maintain a high available balance and a low credit utilization rate.